-Passwords are an essential part of any cybersecurity strategy and are the first defence against unauthorised access to an school’s computer systems and sensitive data.
+Passwords are essential to any cybersecurity strategy and are the first defence against unauthorised access to a school’s computer systems and sensitive data.
 By implementing strong and unique passwords, staff can help to prevent unauthorised access to their systems and protect against a range of cyber threats, including malware, ransomware, and business email compromise (BEC) attacks.

 What is a strong password?
 Well, they follow these best practices: